American University of Cyprus: Faculties and Programs

 The university is made up of three faculties and one vocational school.

 Also, American University of Cyprus has a Lifelong Learning Center and a Foundation School.
-The Lifelong Learning Center offers courses that conform to an arts and sciences curriculum and the Foundation School operates the university's English and foundation programmes.
+The Lifelong Learning Center offers courses that conform to an arts and sciences curriculum and the Foundation School operates the university's English and foundation programs.

 Memberships

 American University of Cyprus is a member of the European Council for Business Education, the International Universities Search & Rescue Council, and the Cyprus Universities Association.